Singer from Ivory Coast

 Marc Germain Akoubé – Mask, Acrobatics + Dance, Perc., Choir

 Sarademe Nenwebelessoulou Coulibaly – Perc.(Atoungblan) Tamtam Speaker

-Her repertoire consists of her own compositions, traditional songs from Ivory Coast, improvisations.
+Her repertoire consists of her own compositions, traditional songs from Ivory Coast and improvisations.

-Another issue close to DJATOU TOURÉ’s heart is the campaign against female genital mutilation, she is deeply involved in this cause. „32 girls could not benn saved, but the generation of today can STOP this ritual!!“ (D.T.)
-Through her music Djatou wants to raise awareness to this problem that is devastates millions of womens’ lives across the world.
+Another issue DJATOU TOURÉ puts all her heart into is the campaign against female genital mutilation, she is deeply involved in this cause. „32 girls could not been saved, but the generation of today can STOP this ritual!! “ (D.T.)
+Through her music Djatou wants to raise awareness to this problem that devastates millions of womens’ lives across the world.
 Working with Terre des Femmes + Amnesty International.